amandaghassaei/Fusion360-Scripts/README.md

 You should now see it added to your scripts.
 To Run the script, select it and press *Run*:

 ![Script Added](/docs/scriptadded.png)

+## Use

+A few notes on use:

+- The script uses the current position of the camera in the design for the starting frame.
+It will do a fitToView() call before it starts, but the angle does not change.
+- The rotation is about the y-axis (this is "up" by Fusion's convention).
+- *Timeline Range* sets the start and end position in the timeline that you would like to animate.
+By default start is set to 1 and end is set to the current timeline position in the design.
+Note that not all operations are animated (e.g. Sketch, Combine, ConstructionPlane).
+- *Num Final Frames* adds several frames to the end of the animation, once the script has reached the end of the selected timeline range to animate.

+I'm hoping the rest of the parameters in the panel are self-explanatory.

 ## Creating an Animation Video